-The structure of the Audit and Risk Management Committee, its members, its Chair and the number of times it has met throughout the reporting period is detailed above under Principle 4.
+The structure of this Committee, its members and the number of times it has met throughout the reporting period is detailed above under Principle 4.
 The Charter of the Audit and Risk Management Committee is available from www.collectionhouse.com.au/investors-corporate-governance.